+SUZDAL

-SUZDAL.
-Popular tourist town in the Russian Soviet Federated Socialist Republic situated 120 miles (192 km) NE of Moscow in Vladimir region.
-Founded in the 11th century, it is important as a religious and monastic center.
+Popular tourist town in Russia situated 120 miles (192 km) northeast of Moscow in the Vladimir region.
+Founded in the eleventh century, it is important as a religious and monastic center.

-SVERDLOV, YAKOV MIK-HAILOVICH (1885-1919).
+SVERDLOV, YAKOV MIKHAILOVICH

+(1885-1919)

 Politician.
-He joined the Social Democratic Labor Party (q.v.) in 1901 and from 1902 to 1917 acted as a professional revolutionary for the Bolsheviks.
+He joined the Social Democratic Labor Party in 1901, and from 1902

+to 1917 acted as a professional revolutionary for the Bolsheviks.
 In 1913 he was made part of the central committee.
 Following the February 1917 Revolution Sverdlov was the chief organizer of the party and became chairman of the All-Russian Central Executive Committee of the Soviets.
 He was a close collaborator of Lenin.

-SVERDLOVSK.
-Capital of Sverd-

-lovsk region in the E foothills of the central Ural mountains in the Russian Soviet Federated Socialist Republic.
-Founded in 1721, the first ironworks were constructed in 1726.
-Industries are mainly metallurgical, especially the manufacture of steel, mining and heavy engineering equipment, railway rolling stock, ball bearings, and aircraft; copper smelting and gem cutting and polishing are also important.
-It is an important junction on the Trans-Siberian Railway.
-Formerly called Yekaterinburg (after Catherine I), it was the place of execution of Tsar Nicholas II and his family in 1918.
-Population (1981) 1,239,000.
+SVERDLOVSK

+See Yekaterinburg.

+SVIR RIVER

-SVIR RIVER.
-River rising in Lake Onega and flowing 140 miles (224 km) WSW past the Svirstroy hydroelectric plant to Lake Ladoga, forming part of the Maryinsk canal system.
+River rising in Lake Onega and flowing 140 miles (224 km) west-southwest past the Svirstroy hydroelectric plant to Lake Ladoga, forming part of the Maryinsk canal system.

-SVOD ZAKONOV.
+SVOD ZAKONOV

 Code of laws promulgated in 1833.
 It continued in use until 1917.
 The Svod Zakonov presented Russian laws in a modern form derived from the Napoleonic codes.

-SVYATOPOLK I, GRAND PRINCE (c.
-11th century).
-After seizing Kiev, Svyatopolk murdered his brothers Boris and Gleb (q.v.).
-He was later defeated by another brother, Yaroslav the Wise (q.v.).
+SVYATOPOLK I, GRAND PRINCE (?-1019)

+After seizing Kiev, Svyatopolk murdered his brothers Boris and Gleb.
+He was later defeated by another brother, Yaroslav the Wise.

+Vernadsky, George V., Kievan Russia, 1948.

+SVYATOSLAV I IGORYEVICH

+(?-972)
-SVYATOSLAV I (980-1019).
-Grand prince of Kiev from 945.
-A heroic warrior, Svyatoslav defeated the Khazars on the lower Don, the Ossetians and Circassians in N Caucasus, stormed the Volga Bulgars'

-capital, and defeated the Bulgars in 967.
+Grand Prince of Kiev, initially under regency of his mother, Olga, from 945 to 962.
+A heroic warrior, Svyatoslav defeated the Khazars on the lower Don, the Ossetians and Circassians in the northern Caucasus, stormed the Volga Bulgars' capital, and defeated the Bulgars in 967.
 Ambushed by the Pechenegs, he was killed in 972.

+Vernadsky, George V., Kievan Russia, 1948.
-SVYATOSLAV II, GRAND PRINCE (?-1076).
-He was prince of Chernigov following the partition of Kiev after the death of Yaroslav in 1054.

-SYKTYVKAR.
-Capital of Komi Autonomous Soviet Socialist Republic of the Russian Soviet Federated Socialist Republic.
+SVYATOSLAV II, GRAND PRINCE (?-1076) He was prince of Chernigov following the partition of Kiev after the death of his father, Yaroslav the Wise, in 1054.
+SYKTYVKAR Capital of the Komi Autonomous Republic of Russia.
 It is situated on the Vychegda River.
-An important trading center for timber, its industries include sawmilling, boatbuilding, fur processing, wood pulp production and papermaking.
-Population (1981) 180,000.

-SYMBOLISM.
-The leading literary school in Russia at the beginning of the 20th century.
+An important trading center for timber, its industries include sawmilling, boatbuilding, fur processing, wood pulp production, and papermaking.
+Population (1990) 233,000.
+SYMBOLISM The leading literary school in Russia at the beginning of the twentieth century.
 The period of Symbolism is usually taken to refer to the years of 1900 to 1910.
 Not only did Symbolism develop a new literary technique, but it also developed a new spiritual and aesthetic outlook, coinciding as it did with the growth of religious idealism.
-The leading Symbolist, Andrey Bely (q.v.), aspired to create of Symbolism a religion.
-Symbolism was superseded by Acmeism (See Acmeists) and Futurism (q.v.).
+The leading Symbolist, Andrey Bely, aspired to create a religion of Symbolism.
+Symbolism was superseded by Acmeism (see Acmeists) and Futurism.
+Donchin, Georgette, The Influence of French Symbolism on Russian Poetry, 1958.
 Struve, Gleb, 25 Years of Soviet Russian Literature, 1944.

-SYR DARYA RIVER.
-River rising as Naryn River in the E Kirghiz Soviet Socialist Republic and flowing 1,400 miles (2,240 km) generally W and SW to irrigate the Fergana valley in the

-Uzbek Soviet Socialist Republic.
-It turns NW, bounding Kyzyl Kum desert to the W, and enters the Aral Sea by a delta.
+SYR DARYA RIVER River rising as the Naryn River in eastern Kirghizia and flowing 1,400 miles (2,240 km), generally west and southwest, to irrigate the Fergana valley in Uzbekistan.
+It turns northwest, bounding Kyzyl Kum Desert to the west, and enters the Aral Sea by a delta.
 It was known to the ancients as the Jaxartes.

-SYZRAN.
-Capital of Kuibyshev region of the Russian Soviet

-Federated Socialist Republic, situated 500 miles (800 km) SE of Moscow on the Volga River.
-Industries include oil refining, and manufactures include machinery, building materials, and clothing.
+SYZRAN Capital of the Kuibyshev region of Russia, situated 500 miles (800 km) southeast of Moscow on the Volga River.
+Industries include oil refining and manufactures include machinery, building materials, and clothing.
 It is important as a river port and railway center, handling grain and oil.
-Population (1981) 169,000.
+Population (1991) 174,900.

-THE REAL PROPERTY AND PERSONS ASSESSED.

-T